After Greek rail disaster, trains gradually restart - KESQ

 Associated Press

-ATHENS, Greece (AP) — Train services have partially resumed in Greece for the first time since a deadly rail disaster three weeks ago, as the country’s center-right government struggles to regain its footing ahead of a general election.
+ATHENS, Greece (AP) — Train services in Greece resumed Wednesday for the first time since a deadly rail disaster three weeks ago.
+The previous evening, the embattled conservative prime minister announced early elections for May.
 The Feb.
-28 head-on collision, the deadliest in the country’s history, killed 57 people and left dozens injured, with nine still hospitalized.
-National and suburban train services were only restarted along limited sections of the rail network Wednesday.
-That includes a suburban rail service from Athens to its international airport.
-After the crash, the government has lost support in opinion polls weeks before elections.
-Prime Minister Kyriakos Mitsotakis said he would hold elections in May but did not give an exact date.
+28 head-on collision, the deadliest in the country’s history, killed 57 people and left dozens injured.
+Prime Minister Kyriakos Mitsotakis, whose center-right government has been struggling to regain its footing after the crash said late Tuesday he would hold elections in May ‒ a month later than initially expected ‒ but did not give an exact date.
+Greece must hold elections by July when the government’s term expires.
+National and suburban train services restarted along limited sections of the network, at lower speeds in certain areas.